 The 20 000 km² Etosha Park is home to thousands of wild animals and is considered one of the most important game reserves in Southern Africa.
 This vast game park is inhabited by around 340 bird species and over 100 mammal species, notably the endangered black rhino and cheetah, as well as black-faced impala, tsessebe, roan antelope and gemsbok.

-In the rainy season shallow lakes form on the pan, with the watering holes supporting Etosha’s wildlife all year-round.
+In the rainy season, shallow lakes form on the pan, with the watering holes supporting Etosha’s wildlife all year-round.

 Note: We recommend that you arrive a few days before the Southern African Tour departs to give you some time to explore Windhoek.
-Located in the center of Namibia, Windhoek's colonial German influences can be seen the architecture of the city.
+Located in the centre of Namibia, Windhoek's colonial German influences can be seen the architecture of the city.